all-of-us/workbench/README.md

 implementation in this [document](api/docs/action-audit.md).

 ### Reporting System
-To supporrt analytics, we have a reporting pipeline that exports data to a BigQuery dataset.
+To support analytics, we have a reporting pipeline that exports data to a BigQuery dataset.
 The main source of documentation is the [design document (internal)](https://docs.google.com/document/d/1EKGApPC55X-KTHwVsv_saBQty4m-HCP2Kd5o6JHKDnQ/edit?usp=sharing).
 Some [codegen utilities](./api/reporting/schemas/REPORTING-SCHEMA-TOOLS.md) exist to assist with keeping types for all phases of the pipeline consistent.

 Queries and views of interest in the BigQuery  dataset(s) are described [here](api/reporting/queries/REPORTING-QUERIES.md).

+#### Teraform
+The Reporting system is also our testbench for Terraform-managed process.
+Notes and pointers from this initial project are in this [quickstart guide](ops/terraform/TERRAFORM-QUICKSTART.md).
+It's expected that we'll also use Terraform to manage monitoring and alerting configurations, log configs, and VPC configurations under the upcoming Multiple Tier project.